CesarChaMal/sportRadarExercise/README.md

 ## Overview

-This Live Football Scoreboard Library provides a simulation of real-time tracking for football matches.
-It offers functionalities to start matches, update scores, finish matches, and generate a sorted summary of matches.
-The library is now upgraded to version v0.3.0, which introduces support for basketball alongside improved strategies for scoring and state management.
+This Live Football Scoreboard Library provides real-time simulations for tracking football matches and now includes support for basketball.
+Version v0.4.0 introduces advanced synchronization mechanisms to ensure thread safety and data consistency across various operations.

 ## Version

-The current version of the Live Football Scoreboard Library is **v0.3.0**.
-This version introduces basketball match management and enhancements in the scoring system to accommodate different sports.
+The current version of the Live Football Scoreboard Library is **v0.4.0**.
+This version enhances the library with basketball match management and advanced synchronization strategies.

 ## Features